-In some locations, water supplies which are used for irrigation are contaminated with Phytophthora spp.
-Inoculum in the water can be eliminated or reduced to non-damaging levels by chlorination of the water before it enters the irrigation lines.
-We are still learning to adequately measure and interpret chlorine levels; for example, how much chlorine gas needs to be added to get 5 ppm free chlorine and how much free chlorine is required to reduce Phytophthora to undetectable levels in the water?
-Other factors, such as pH and the amount of organic material in the water, will also affect how chlorine reacts and how much is needed to kill propagules of Phytophthora.
-Some sources of water are more likely than others to become contaminated with Phytophthora.
+Chlorination.
+In some locations, water supplies that are used for irrigation are contaminated with Phytophthora spp.
+Inoculum in the water can be eliminated or reduced to nondamaging levels by chlorination of the water before it enters the irrigation lines.
+We are still learning to adequately measure and interpret chlorine levels; for example, How much chlorine gas needs to be added to get 5 ppm free chlorine?
+How much free chlorine is required to reduce Phytophthora spp. to undetectable levels in the water?
+Other factors, such as pH and the amount of organic material in the water, will also affect how chlorine reacts and how much is needed to kill propagules of Phytophthora species.

+Some sources of water are more likely than others to become contaminated with Phytophthora species.
 Well-water and municipal water are probably more disease-free than water from open canals and agricultural districts.
-To determine if your water source is contaminated, Phytophthora can be detected by baiting.
-The baits are green fruit (of apple or pears, for example) which are placed in the water; spores of the fungus are attracted to the fruit and will enter it and cause decay.
-The fungus can then be isolated from the decayed tissue on a petri plate and identified.
+To determine if your water source is contaminated, Phytophthora spp. can be detected by "baiting," that is, placing unripe fruit (apples or pears) in the water.
+Spores of the fungus are attracted to the fruit and will enter it and cause decay.
+The fungus can then be isolated from the decayed tissue on a petri plate and identified by a plant pathologist.

-In conclusion, I would urge all of you who have experienced Phytophthora root rot to keep at your drainage problems, continue to upgrade your field topography, be conscientious about coordinating your water uses and keep good histories of your fields so that you can plan where to sow or transplant your susceptible species.
+In conclusion, I would urge all of you who have experienced phytophthora root rot in your nursery to keep at your drainage problems, continue to upgrade your field topography, be conscientious about coordinating your water uses, and keep good histories of your fields s o that you can plan where to sow or transplant your susceptible species.
 I urge you not to depend on fungicides; they are for emergencies, for marginal situations, not for routine applications.
-FORTUNATELY, because Phytophthora is very dependent on its environment, it can be very easily controlled with good cultural practices.
+Fortunately, because Phytophthora species are very dependent on their environment, they can be very easily controlled with good cultural practices.